RamosRRamos/python-problems/README.md

 My native language is Portuguese and normaly, I do not use google translate for my readme.md, for that sorry for incorrect gramatics.

-I use ChatGPT for create the tests and refactor some methods for classes, but I do thit after send for hackerrank.
+I use ChatGPT for create the tests and refactor some methods for classes, but I do thit after send for hackerrank, after that I need test every method and class create for GPT chat, because have errors or incorrect undestandment for GPT Chat; For my this is not a problem.

 I try to do my best for not use glues in this solutions